sheilaanguiano/notes/react.md

 #### Adding Items to State
 Now, to let the user add players to the scoreboard using the form that we created.

-Currently, the AddPlayerForm component has no access to the player state maintained in the app component, and the AddPlayerForm component state is local state, meaning it's just state that's needed for the component to do its jobm abd bo other component has access to it.
+Currently, the AddPlayerForm component has no access to the player state maintained in the app component, and the AddPlayerForm component state is local state, meaning it's just state that's needed for the component to do its job and no other component has access to it.

 First, we're going to create an event handler to allow users to submit the form, and then a function that will add the new player to state and display it on the board.